ANG13T/netspionage/README.md

 ```

 ## Usage

-ReconSpider is very handy tool and easy to use.
-All you have to do is just have to pass values to parameter.
-In order to start ReconSpider just type:
+In order to get started with netspionage just type:
 ```
 python3 netspionage.py
 ```